7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `notations` - a program to showcase the notations involving set precision
 - `TriangleArea` - a program to calculate the area of a triangle
 - `ArPeRectangle` - a program to calculate the perimeter and area of a rectangle
+- `CircleArea` - a program to calculate the area of a circle

 ---